-NOTE: Courses in the MSE AHTL program are each eight-weeks in length, and students are scheduled for two courses concurrently if attending full-time.
+NOTE: Courses in the MSE AHTL program are each eight-weeks in length, and students are scheduled for one or two courses per term.

 To receive a Master of Science in Education, Allied Health Teaching and Leadership degree, students must earn 36 graduate semester credit hours as described below.
 In the final semester of their program, students complete an action research project related to their area of interest.
 No electives are offered in this program.
 The length of this program is approximately 24 months.